 - They cannot have made an application for flexible working within the last 12 months

 Flexible working actually has a much wider spectrum of possibilities.
-These possibilities offer solutions that can be of benefit to yourself, the employer, as well.
+These possibilities offer solutions that can be of benefit to both parties.

 - Reducing the hours they work